 Automate Your CRM Reporting

-CRM reports bring several insights marketers can use to their advantage when communicating with their clients.
-The reports allow you to adjust sales process, sales performance, acquisition strategies, email, and advertising campaigns, switch between converting channels, personalize communication, and predict ROI–all valuable assets to your clients.
+CRM reports bring valuable insights marketers use to their advantage when communicating with their clients.
+The custom reports allow you to adjust sales process, sales performance, acquisition strategies, email, and advertising campaigns, switch between converting channels, personalize communication, and predict ROI–all valuable assets to your clients.

-Save your agency’s valuable time by putting your CRM reports on autopilot.
-Set easy scheduling and decide if you want to approve each report before it gets sent to clients if you want to review and address any issues.
+Save your agency’s valuable time by putting your data reporting on autopilot.
+Reporting tools help your agency set easy scheduling and decide if you want to approve each report before it gets sent to clients if you want to review and address any issues.

-Plus, combine your client’s CRM report with data from over 75 different marketing data sources, including GA4, PPC, SEO, and social media, to create a detailed and complete picture of your client’s marketing goals.
+Customizable, white-labeled reports showcase your agency's professionalism.
+Create easy-to-understand reports that combine your client’s CRM report with data from over 80 different marketing data sources, including GA4, PPC, SEO, and social channels, to create a detailed and complete picture of your client’s marketing campaigns.

 What are you waiting for?
-Start your free 14-day trial to build insightful CRM reports in minutes.
+Use a customizable Salesforce report template to showcase your agency's value.
+Start your free 14-day trial to create CRM reports in minutes.

 Written by